 The Company accounts for comprehensive income (loss) in accordance with ASC 220, "Comprehensive Income".
 This statement establishes standards for the reporting and display of comprehensive income (loss) and its components in a full set of general-purpose financial statements.
 Comprehensive income (loss) generally represents all changes in shareholders' equity during the period except those resulting from investments by, or distributions to, shareholders.
 The Company elected to present the comprehensive income (loss) in a single continuous statement.

-The Company determined that its items of other comprehensive income (loss) relate to unrealized gains (losses) on foreign currency derivative contracts and unrealized gains (losses) on available-for-sale marketable securities.
+The Company determined that its items of other comprehensive income (loss) relate to unrealized gains (losses) on foreign currency derivative contracts.